 While a case can be made that God may love everyone that He has made in His image (all of mankind), it does not mean that He will not hold people accountable and punish them.
 It is true that He hates sin, but a loving God forgives those who come to Him.
 But for others who do not come to Him, He has reserved a day of wrath to be revealed in His time.
 The extent of this wrath and the horror of it is not yet known except from what we can read from what He has revealed to us in the Bible.
 Even then, its horror is not yet experientially known yet.

 Read the following verses from the Bible carefully:

 Psalms 5:5 The foolish shall not stand in Your sight: You hate all workers of iniquity.

 Proverbs 15:9 The way of the wicked is an abomination unto the LORD: but he loves him that follows after righteousness.

-It appears we have been fooled by these bumper stickers and well-meaning people who would rather have it that God loves everybody.
-Unfortunately, God Himself has said otherwise in His Word to us.
-Does a God (who some say, loves everyone) throw people into Hell for everlasting punishment?
-What kind of way of showing love is that?
-The fact is, He is exceedingly angry with us because we disobey (sin) against Him and what He has clearly revealed to us.
+The bumper stickers tend to imply that God loves everyone and therefore cannot punish people eternally for their sins.
+The fact is, He is exceedingly angry with us because we sin against Him and what He clearly commands in His Revelation to us.
 He is a perfectly just God, and His justice demands payment for sin.
 As we see in the following passages, the payment for sin is fierce:

 Isaiah 13:9 Behold, the day of the LORD is coming, cruel both with wrath and fierce anger, to lay the land desolate: and he shall destroy the sinners thereof out of it.